gluster/nbd-runner/README.md

 **.delete:** Delete the backstore storage device/file.

-**.map:** This is called by "nbd-cli map" command, the "nbd-cli map" will map the backstore storage device/file to the NBD device(/dev/nbdX), here you need to make sure that the backstore storage device/file is exist and then open it.
+**.map:** This is called by "nbd-cli map" command, the "nbd-cli map" will map the backstore storage device/file to the NBD device(/dev/nbdX), here you need to make sure that the backstore storage device/file exists and then open it.

 **.unmap:** When unmapping, you should close the backstore storage device/file.